debamitro/make-analyze/README.md

 ### From a tarball

 You can find the latest tarball in this repository at releases/make-analyze-4.2.92.tar.gz.
+Or you can download it from http://debamitro.github.io/make-analyze/make-analyze-4.2.92.tar.gz.
 Once you unpack it you should be able to follow the usual steps of

 ```bash